 2: A bottle of masking-fluid.
 This is a special type of thick liquid that is used to seal the paper if needed, when painting with watercolor.
 You can purchase masking-fluid in Art Escape Studios or any art-store.

-Other additional material needed for this class will be provided by the studio.
+Other additional material needed for this class such as; Pencils, erasers, palettes, rulers, drawing boards, tape, paper towel and spray bottles, will be provided by the studio.